gma/tconsole/README.md

 Reporting Issues and Contributing
 ------

 Feel free to report issues in the issue tracker at https://github.com/commondream/tconsole/issues.
+Be sure to include the versions of Ruby, Rails, and your operating system.
 For bonus points, fork the project and send me a pull request with the fix for the issue you're seeing.

 tconsole is just a quick idea I had that I wanted to spike out, so there aren't any tests yet.
 Hopefully that will change in the near future!